 It’s not a stretch to say that Saint Stephen’s football has become the standard of excellence that all other schools measure themselves against in the Sunshine State Athletic Conference.
 The Falcons posted a 68-32 record during Creneti’s tenure, including an impressive 50-7 mark over the past five seasons.
 Between August 2016 and September 2018, the Falcons won 24 consecutive games.
-They made four consecutive appearances in the SSAC Florida Bowl and won the independent state championship in 2016 and 2017.
+They made four consecutive appearances in the SSAC Florida Bowl (2015-18) and won back-to-back independent state championships in 2016 and 2017.
 SSES fell one win short of a fifth straight trip to the Florida Bowl last season, finishing 9-2.

 Despite its brief football history, Saint Stephen’s has also had great success creating opportunities for its student-athletes at the collegiate level.
-In five of the past seven seasons, at least one Falcon has moved on to a NCAA Division I FBS or FCS program: Linebacker/tight end Tim Nutter (Furman/2013), linebacker Bradley Beazant (Rice/2014), offensive lineman Wyatt Knopfke (Boston College/2015), long snapper Jacob Westberry (Fresno State/2016), safety Sydney Brown (Illinois/2018), running back Chase Brown (Western Michigan-Illinois/2018), offensive lineman Dylan Davis (Furman/2020), and linebacker Cam Vining (Army/2020).
+In six of the past eight seasons, at least one Falcon has moved on to a NCAA Division I FBS or FCS program: Linebacker/tight end Tim Nutter (Furman/2013), linebacker Bradley Beazant (Rice/2014), offensive lineman Wyatt Knopfke (Boston College/2015), long snapper Jacob Westberry (Fresno State/2016), safety Sydney Brown (Illinois/2018), running back Chase Brown (Western Michigan-Illinois/2018), offensive lineman Dylan Davis (Furman/2020), and linebacker Cam Vining (Army/2020).